jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 - -y Inventory year (the last year in CRFReporter).

-`ghg-master.py` has also the arguments -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files and directories that come with the *lukeghg* package.
+`ghg-master.py` has also the arguments -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files that come with the *lukeghg* package.
+Each file has an accompanied README explaining the purpose of the file.

 #### Produce CRFReporter xml file